 While our local eateries did another masterful pivot on short notice to provide take-away meals and patio service, the visitor amenities operated by the Town and by the Qualicum Beach Chamber of Commerce were shut tight.

 We played tourist in our hometown to get an idea of how first-time visitors might see QB.
 Picture this.
 You drive into town, excited to arrive in Qualicum Beach.
 The first thing you do is look for information and a washroom.
 Our Visitor Info Centre, located on QB’s iconic waterfront, was closed for the entire Easter weekend — as it is every weekend.
 But that’s just the beginning of this sad, surprising story.
-We apologize for the length of this article in advance, but come along for the ride; we think you will be interested in what the tour reveals.
+Come along for the ride; we think you will be interested in what the tour reveals.

 Signage littering the front of the QB Visitor Centre announced that TOILETS were available 500 metres down the beach, that-away.
 We noticed several visitors, bereft of anywhere to shelter from the squalls on Saturday, were relegated to reading maps in their cars next to the shuttered Visitor Centre.
 Tofino, with a population of about 2,000, manages to keep their Visitor Info Centre open daily, all year round except over Christmas, and even little Ladysmith manages to operate on Saturdays.
 Why isn’t Qualicum Beach able to do that?

 Downtown, visitors and locals alike who needed to use a public washroom were also met with locked doors — despite signs on the public washrooms located between the Leigh House walkway connecting West Second Avenue and the Quality Foods parking lot stating “Washroom(s) open 8am – 5pm daily.”
 Nope, both washroom doors were locked tight — all weekend.